-- Health professionals at the Quality Improvement Organization (we will call them "the reviewers" for short) will ask you (or your representative) why you believe coverage for the services should continue.
-You don't have to prepare anything in writing, but you may do so if you wish. - The reviewers will also look at your medical information, talk with your doctor, and review information that the hospital and we have given to them.

-• By noon of the day after the reviewers informed our plan of your appeal, you will also get a written notice that gives your planned discharge date and explains in detail the reasons why your doctor, the hospital, and we think it is right (medically appropriate) for you to be discharged on that date.
+- Health professionals at the Quality Improvement Organization (the reviewers) will ask you (or your representative) why you believe coverage for the services should continue.
+You don't have to prepare anything in writing, but you may do so if you wish. - The reviewers will also look at your medical information, talk with your doctor, and review information that the hospital and we have given to them. - By noon of the day after the reviewers told us of your appeal, you will get a written notice from us that gives your planned discharge date.
+This notice also explains in detail the reasons why your doctor, the hospital, and we think it is right (medically appropriate) for you to be discharged on that date.